Sajid-Rajput/nft-marketplace-api/README.md

 7. The regular expression /\b(gte|gt|lte|lt)\b/g is used to find and capture the keywords "gte", "gt", "lte", and "lt" in the JSON string.
 These keywords are commonly used as query parameters in MongoDB to specify greater-than, greater-than-or-equal-to, less-than, and less-than-or-equal-to conditions.

 The replace() method is then used to replace each captured keyword with its MongoDB equivalent, which is the same keyword preceded by a "$" sign.
 The callback function takes the matched keyword as an argument and returns the modified string.

+8. The catchAsync function takes a single argument, myFunc, which is of type T. The T type parameter is a generic type that extends a function that takes any number of arguments and returns a Promise that resolves to any value.
+The use of a generic type here allows you to specify the function signature of myFunc dynamically, based on the type of function that is passed in.

+The catchAsync function returns a new function that takes three arguments: req, resp, and next, which are objects representing an HTTP request, response, and next middleware function, respectively.
+This returned function then calls myFunc with these three arguments and returns the resulting Promise.

+If the Promise returned by myFunc is rejected, the catch method is called with next as its argument. next is a function that invokes the next middleware function in the application's middleware stack.
+By passing next to catch, any errors thrown in the Promise chain will be passed down to the error-handling middleware, allowing for centralized error handling.

+In summary, the catchAsync function is a utility function that takes a function that returns a Promise and returns a new function that handles errors in that Promise by passing them down to the error-handling middleware.